google/budou/README.md

 ## Supported Language
 - Japanese

-The language coverage depends on Cloud Natural Language API support.
+Support for other Asian languages with line break issues, such as Chinese and Thai, will be added as Cloud Natural Language API adds support.

 ## Author